EnFlexIT/AgentWorkbench/getting-started.md

 ![](/00_images/01_GettingStarted/06_Eclipse_SwitchWorkspace.png)

-Having defined your workspace, Eclipse will be opend with a welcome page that points to further information and tutorials.
+Having defined your workspace, Eclipse will be opened with a welcome page that points to further information or tutorials - simply close this window.

 As next we have to make sure that we use the right [Perspective](https://www.tutorialspoint.com/eclipse/eclipse_perspectives.htm).
 Select menu _**Window **_=&gt; _**Perspective**_ =&gt; _**Open Perspective**_ =&gt; _**Other**_. and select the perspective for Plug-in Development.